-- 6. Then move the ShuttlePoint knob to the last Waypoint and press [ENT]. - Move the ShuttlePoint knob to highlight OLYMPIC and press [ENT].
-A line joins the Starting Waypoint and the last Waypoint.
+- 6. Then move the ShuttlePoint knob to the last Waypoint.
+On the CPF180i press [ENT]. - On the CPF180i move the ShuttlePoint knob to highlight OLYMPIC and press [ENT].
+On the CPF300i press [OLYMPIC].
+A line joins the starting Waypoint and the last Waypoint.